bearandhammer/learning-crib-sheet/README.md

 ## 3. Running Docker on Windows without Docker Desktop

 Something I would like to look into (using just the Docker engine and WSL2).
-The following documents interesting resources around this (note, only concerned with Linux containers for the moment).
+The following are interesting resources that indicate how to achieve this (note, only concerned with Linux containers for the moment).

 ## 3.1 Installing WSL (specific guides)